po1sigala/live/02-Lesson-Plans/Full-Time/04-Week/README.md

 ## Heads Up

-* Next week, students will learn Node.js.
-Make sure that you send out the instructions for installing Node.js before starting the next unit.
+* In the next unit, students will start using Node.js.
+Be sure to send out the instructions for installing Node.js before starting the next unit!
+There are separate installation instructions for [Mac](../../01-Class-Content/09-NodeJS/04-Supplemental/nodejs-install-mac.md) and [Windows](../../01-Class-Content/09-NodeJS/04-Supplemental/nodejs-install-win.md) computers.

 ### Lesson Plans